GaiaMarangon/Dice-Forge/README.md

 - Minimal JavaScript dependencies
 - CSS Grid and Flexbox for efficient layouts
 - Smooth animations with CSS transitions

+## Deployment

+See [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md) for detailed instructions on deploying your site for free on:
+- Netlify (recommended)
+- Vercel
+- GitHub Pages
+- Surge.sh

 ## License